 Notting Hill Carnival is one of the largest and most famous street carnivals in the world.
-Set up in response to the Notting Hill race riots of 1958, it’s now a British institution and an important celebration of black British culture and equality in the UK.
+Set up in response to the Notting Hill race riots of 1958, it’s now a British institution and an important celebration of black British culture in the UK.